Understanding Western Digital's Unusual Options Activity | Benzinga

 Understanding Western Digital's Unusual Options Activity

-Shares of Western Digital (NASDAQ:WDC) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $64.68.
+On Thursday, shares of Western Digital (NASDAQ:WDC) saw unusual options activity.
+After the option alert, the stock price moved up to $66.01.

 - Option Type: SWEEP